3.2.2 Slurm Cluster User Manual

 Step1 Get job script ready

-• The sample job script can be found under the following directory.
+3. Sample job scripts can be found in the following directories:

 /cvmfs/slurm.ihep.ac.cn/slurm_sample_script